 - Public Works Yard Drop-off – The Foell Public Works Center at 210 Shafor Boulevard is open from 8 a.m. until 12 noon on the first Saturday of every month for residents to drop off yard debris.
 We will also accept large “special pickup” type items.

-Small amounts of yard debris such as twigs, hedge trimmings, garden debris, but NOT GRASS OR SOIL, may be placed in regular household trash containers…or, better yet, be taken to the yard debris containers at Creager Field.
+Small amounts of yard debris such as twigs, hedge trimmings, garden debris, but NOT GRASS OR SOIL, may be placed in regular household trash containers…or, better yet, be taken to the recycling facility at the entrance of the public works yard, 210 Shafor Boulevard.

 The city does not collect soil or sod as part of the monthly program.
 We would be happy to arrange a dumpster to collect this material, for a fee.